mykolav/typescript-bresenham/README.md

 This implementation of Bresenham's line rasterization has been inspired by [the algorithm's description here](https://www.cs.helsinki.fi/group/goa/mallinnus/lines/bresenh.html).

-We handle the cases which the description lefts as an exercise for the reader.
+We handle the cases which the description leaves as an exercise for the reader.
-More specifically:
+Specifically:
   - any endpoint order.
   - small and large positive slopes.
   - small and large negative slopes.